AbhiXverse/Solidity-journey/Day 01/Solidity Notes.md

 Function visibility:

 - Public - accessible everywhere
-- External - calldata from outside (use this.f() for internal calls)
+- External - calldata from outside (use this.function() for internal calls)
 - Internal - only within contract or derived contract
 - Private - only within declaring contract